Best Men’s Ski Jackets of 2024/25

 The Sabre really shines with a great fit.
 Its added length makes for smoother skiing than Arc’teryx’s other popular ski jacket, the Alpha SV (see review below).
 The Sabre doesn’t feel boxy, even when you add a layer underneath it.
 It looks and feels good, all while giving you top-of-the-line weather protection.

 Of course, by naming a jacket the “Best Overall,” we aren’t just speaking to resort-only users.
 So how about the backcountry chops of the Sabre?
-Built with Gore-Tex Pro plus Arc’teryx’s best-in-class attention to detail and quality, the Sabre provides excellent weather protection in harsh alpine environments.
+Built with a Gore-Tex membrane plus Arc’teryx’s best-in-class attention to detail and quality, the Sabre provides excellent weather protection in harsh alpine environments.
 It’s also durable and backed by the company that makes it.

 We’ve spent the past year dragging it everywhere from resort skiing to backcountry skiing, bootpacking, transitioning, descending, and even while using an ice axe.
 The jacket is versatile — one of the many reasons why it’s named our “Best Overall.”